NVIDIA/NeMo-Framework-Launcher/README.md

 | CLIP          |  [link](https://huggingface.co/openai/clip-vit-large-patch14)                  |     Yes            |

+3.In order to ensure stable diffusion training, particularly in the later stages (such as v1.5), it cannot be guaranteed that training for a longer duration will lead to an improvement in FID/CLIP scores.
+Therefore, it is recommended to manually evaluate checkpoints at different intervals during the later stage of convergence to identify the most optimal performance.

 #### 6.3.4.
 Instruct Pix2Pix Training

 Instruct Pix2Pix essentially performs tuning on top of an existing Stable Diffusion checkpoint.
 The recommended